fusesource/hudsongen/ReadMe.md

 # HudsonGen

-This project generates most of the Hudson configuration files for the [FuseSource](http://fusesource.com/forge) open source projects using the [Scalate template engine](http://scalate.fusesource.org/).
+This project generates most of the Hudson configuration files for the [FuseSource](http://fusesource.com/) [open source projects](http://fusesource.com/forge) using the [Scalate template engine](http://scalate.fusesource.org/).

 If you want to automatically create your Hudson configuration files for each of your projects using templates you might want to fork and adapt this project.

+Note that you can always have custom Hudson builds outside of the configurations that this tool generates; this tool aims to just auto-generate the common builds for your projects where the CI builds are very similar across individual projects or to reuse the same builds on different branches on the same project etc.

 ## Prerequisites